 An example might include an entertainment venue who use set-top boxes to access illicit streams of sporting events.

 Whilst the entertainment venue are not themselves the source of these infringing streams, they are making profit from accessing them and can be prosecuted as secondary infringers.

-As a business, you want to make sure any work you are using that is protected by copyright, such as writing or an image, is only used with express permission from the owner to prevent an infringement case.
+As a business, you want to make sure any work you are using that is protected by copyright is only used with express permission from the owner to avoid an infringement case.

 What to do if someone is infringing my copyright?